noaa-gml/pytorf/README.md

 [NOAA Obspack](https://gml.noaa.gov/ccgg/obspack/) is a collection of green house gases observations

-`pytorf` only depends on `pandas` and `netCDF4`, which is basically parallel C, so it can be installed in any machine.

-# Python Tools for Obspack, Receptors and Footprints (pytorf)

 pytorf is a Python package designed for reading NetCDF files into Pandas DataFrames.
 It provides a convenient function, `obs_read_nc`, which allows users to extract and manipulate observational data from NetCDF files efficiently.

 ## Installation

+`pytorf` only depends on `pandas` and `netCDF4`, which is basically parallel C, so it can be installed in any machine.

 To install the package, you can clone the repository and install the required dependencies using pip: